shanedesal/pfs-platform/README.md

 - **No payment gateway** — payment method is stored as an enum label only.
 - **Supabase required** — server validates Supabase env vars at startup.
 - **Philippine locale** — phone numbers use `09XXXXXXXXX` format; addresses require barangay.
-- **Admin dashboard** — order/sales stat cards are placeholders; API currently returns product and customer counts only.
+- **Free-tier hosting** — Render cold starts and Supabase pause after idle can delay the first request.

 ---